 - Home repair & remodeling – Have you ever tried to find a home repair or remodeling contractor?
 If so, you’ve probably been pressured into entering your name, address, and type of service you are up for.
 This information of yours is being monetized by referring you to select contractors who are eager to pay just to contact you and offer their services.

 - Legal services – We all know lawyers charge ludicrous rates for their legal services.
 Competition is stiff.
 Law firms of all types and forms are often ready to pay fat fees to potential clients.

 - High education – colleges and universities don’t pay commissions if you refer to students.
 However, they do pay for qualified leads.
-With the prices colleges and universities charge for tuition and all the extras that are included (housing, food, books), students are a highly profitable business, and affiliate leads in this niche have typically high commission.
+With the prices colleges and universities charge for tuition and all the extras included (housing, food, books), students are a highly profitable business, and affiliate leads in this niche typically have high commissions.

-- Credit cards – credit card clients are worth gold since most people aren’t too good at paying off their balance and therefore rack up lots of interest fees.
+- Credit cards – credit card clients are worth gold since most people aren’t too good at paying off their balance and therefore rack up many interest fees.

 - Mortgages are another niche in the financial industry where lots of interest is paid on home loans, which drives up quality leads.

 - Dating – yes, with marriage rates on the decline, the longing for dating services at your fingertips got popular.
 Dating apps can charge big monthly membership fees, and their potential client base is worth quite a bit.

 - Senior & Assisted Care – with an aging population have a greater and greater need for expensive daily care.
 This niche is geographic focused, so consider that.